-The senior PMs Joye and Harvey have established CCI/SMI with a seven-year-plus track-record in the top three deciles of enhanced cash/short-term fixed interest managers in each calendar year since inception.
-The Fund itself has also performed in the top three deciles for each calendar year since its inception in October 2014.
-(Source: FE Analytics)
+The senior PMs, Joye and Harvey, have established CCI/SMI with a seven-year-plus track-record in the top decile of enhanced cash/short-term fixed interest managers.

-PM Harvey has a history of building investment management teams, assisting in establishing Fay Richwhite's (1988 - 1992) Australian fixed interest rate derivatives business, Deutsche Bank Australia's option market-making function (1992 - 1997) and more recently setting-up Bower Capital to invest his own funds in the interest rate securities markets and since 2011 helping run SMI/CCI.
+Harvey has a history of building investment management teams, assisting in establishing Fay Richwhite's (1988 - 1992) Australian fixed interest rate derivatives business, Deutsche Bank Australia's option market-making function (1992 - 1997) and more recently setting-up Bower Capital to invest his own funds in the interest rate securities markets and since 2011 helping run SMI/CCI.

-Prior to establishing SMI/CCI in 2011, PM Joye worked as an analyst with Goldman Sachs in London and Sydney, and the Reserve Bank of Australia.
-He subsequently served as a portfolio manager helping run \$250 million of assets securing patented structured loans between 2007 and 2011 that had an "A" rating from Mercer and generated strong absolute returns during the global financial crisis and thereafter.
-He was the principal author of the 2003 Prime Minister's Home Ownership Task Force report on the demand- and supply-sides of the housing market and advised the Rudd Government on the development of a \$20 billion investment program into mortgage-backed securities during the GFC.
+Prior to establishing SMI/CCI in 2011, Joye worked as an analyst with Goldman Sachs in London and Sydney, and the Reserve Bank of Australia.
+He subsequently served as a portfolio manager helping run \$250m of assets securing patented structured loans between 2007 and 2011 that had an "A" rating from Mercer and generated strong absolute returns during the global financial crisis and thereafter.
+He was the principal author of the 2003 Prime Minister's Home Ownership Task Force report on the demand- and supply-sides of the housing market and advised the Rudd Government on the development of a \$20bn investment program into mortgage-backed securities during the GFC.
 In 2010, he helped draft the first terms of reference for Treasurer Joe Hockey's Financial System Inquiry and has led the public debate on Australian bank and housing risks in his capacity as a Contributing Editor with the Australian Financial Review.